 Do Macs get viruses?
-That question has plagued Mac user for years, but increasingly, the only answer to this question is “yes”.
-Malware targeting Mac user increased 400% in 2019 and likely even more in 2021.
-With Macs now targeted by hackers and bad actors, the best solution to protect your Apple device is still install Mac antivirus software.
+That question has plagued Mac users for years, but increasingly, the only answer to this question is “yes”.
+With Macs now targeted by hackers and bad actors, the best solution to protect your Apple device is to install Mac antivirus software.
 Mac viruses may be less common than Windows viruses, but they’re out there, and they’re increasingly wreaking havoc on Mac users.

 To keep up with the growing demand for AV tools, a growing number of well-regarded AV software companies are now producing macOS versions of their tools.

 We’ve lined up the details on each service below, but if you’re looking for the short version, these are the best Mac antivirus apps currently on the market based on our rating and review criteria (more on that below).

 From household names to Mac-centric software teams, we’ve identified the following software as the best antivirus apps for Mac computers: